Bayurzx/Save_Earth_AI/README.md

 ---

 # How we built it???
+Save_Earth_AI Architecture 👇
 ![image](https://raw.githubusercontent.com/Bayurzx/Save_Earth_AI/master/screenshots/saveearth%20architecture1.png)
+- A user fills the form at the upload page, includes an image but first, sends the image data to Custom Vision AI
+- If the image is detected by AI, It is prioritized and sent to a blob container
+- User receives response and can continue with uploading data
+- The data is then stored in the database (Blobs go the Blob container; documents go to NoSQL)
+---
+- Similar step involves creation of Image Datasets.
+- Anyone can create dataset (provided they have admin access) but only Root Administrator can train the customvision AI.
+- This was put to in place to prevent common mistakes like:
+    - Using bad data
+    - Overfitting the model
+    - Using unbalanced data

 ## Stack Highlights 🥪🥪🥪
 - Azure Cognitive Services' **Custom Vision** : Custom Vision makes it easy for anyone to train and analyze tagged `Image Datasets` without much prior experience with an already provided machine learning algorithm without, the complexity of spinning up VMs or GPU clusters.
 You can then communicate with the Custom Vision API to run image detection or classification quickly from anywhere around the world with the aid of Azure Cloud edge networks!